hokashun/docsify/docs/README.md

 ## What it is

 The Robot Control System, known as RoCS, is an advanced software framework designed for precise management and control of robotic systems.
-It consists of two primary components: the upper computer and the lower computer. [deploy it on GitHub Pages](deploy.md).
+It consists of two primary components: the upper computer and the lower computer.

 See the [Quick start](quickstart.md) guide for more details.